SajidHShanta/Skip-Swift-app-to-Android/README.md

 ## What is Skip?
 Skip brings Swift app development to Android by allowing developers to:
-- Write Swift code that compiles natively for both iOS and Android.
+- Create Swift code that runs natively on both iOS and Android using Xcode, maintaining a unified codebase for a consistent experience.
-- Use Xcode as the primary development environment.
-- Maintain a unified codebase for a seamless cross-platform experience.
-- Ensure optimal performance with genuinely native Android execution.
+- Optimize performance to ensure true native execution on Android.

 ## Repository Purpose
 This repository serves as a playground to: